facebook/react-native-website/website/blog/2025-02-03-react-native-core-contributor-summit-2024.md

 While Nitro Modules offer some performance benefits, they also have limitations and considerations that need to be addressed.
 For example, the use of experimental interop features might introduce complexity or compatibility issues that are not present in TurboModules.
 Our discussion focused on these trade-offs and the potential for upstreaming some of Nitro Modules' improvements into React Native Core, which could allow developers to benefit from more performant modules for everyone.

-## Out-of-Tree Platforms & Cocoapods
+## Out-of-Tree Platforms & CocoaPods

 Out-of-Tree Platforms presents the full power of React Native, where we can share one JS codebase between different platforms running on our mobile devices, desktops or even on VR/XR devices.
 Creating such a platform currently isn’t the easiest process, actually there are no guidelines on how things should be created, developed and maintained.
 Also React Native Core in a way is tied to Android and iOS platforms.
 In the future we could aim for a scenario where all the platforms are treated equally and integrate with a C++/JS core through the same APIs.